edgarfinn/Learning-Python/Strings.md

 - Single and double quotes can both be used.
 Singles are more common.
 A backslash escapes special characters as with Javascript (eg `\n`, `\"` and `\'`)
 - Double quotes can contain single quotes and vice versa without any issues.
 - Strings can span multiple lines so long as the new line is escaped by placing a backslash at the end of each breaking line.
-- Unicode is supported out "of the box"
+- Unicode is supported "out of the box"

 ## A few basics: